-- CO1: At the end of the course, students will be able to - CO2: Become aware of the concept of 'Promotion' as the 4th 'P' of Marketing-Mix - CO3: Understand the various models of marketing communication - CO4: Interpret and illustrate the tools of marketing promotion
+CO1: At the end of the course, students will be able to

+CO2: Become aware of the concept of 'Promotion' as the 4th 'P' of Marketing-Mix

+CO3: Understand the various models of marketing communication

+CO4: Interpret and illustrate the tools of marketing promotion

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Attendance 5

 Assignment 5

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance A minimum of 75% Attendance is required to be maintained by a
+Attendance A minimum of 75% Attenda A minimum of 75% Attendance is required to be maintained by a

-(Formative) student to be qualified for taking up the End Semester examination.
+(Formative) student to be qualified for tal student to be qualified for taking up the End Semester examination.

-The allowance of 25% include The allowance of 25% includes all types of leaves including
+The allowance of 25% inc The allowance of 25% includes all types of leaves including

-medical leaves.
+medical leaves. medical leaves.